PX4/PX4-user_guide/en/config/actuators.md

 ## Output Assignment and Configuration

-Outputs are assigned to functions and configured in the [Actuator Outputs](#actuator-outputs) section, while the  [Actuator Testing](#actuator-testing) sliders are commonly used to determine appropriate configuration values to enter.
+Outputs are assigned to functions and configured in the [Actuator Outputs](#actuator-outputs) section, while the  [Actuator Testing](#actuator-testing) sliders are commonly used to determine appropriate configuration values to enter:

 - MC vehicles that have connected motors to PWM outputs can use the [Identify & Assign Motors](#multicopter-pwm-identify-assign-motors) button to perform motor assignment "semi-automatically".
 - Output assignment of both motors and actuators can be done/checked using sliders (see [Output Assignment (Manual)](#output-assignment-manual)).
 - Disarmed, minimum, and maximum settings, for all outputs can also be also determined using sliders.